MERG-DEV/CANCOMPUTE/README.md

                                   legally restrict others from doing anything the license permits.
    ** For commercial use, please contact the original copyright holder(s) to agree licensing terms

+This repository contains files needed to build CANCOMPUTE module code for the PIC18F25K80.
+The same hex file can also be loaded to a PIC18F26K80.
+The target hardware is the CANTST, supplied by RMEUK, a kit of parts is available as [CANCOMP](https://www.rmeuk.com/buycbuskits.html).

 The actual CBUSlib files needed by the project are:
   * CBUSlib header files
     - callbacks.h